 Measures businesses that serve local residents.

-Definition: This indicator measures the number of businesses (both for-profit and non-profit) that can be considered to provide products and services to local residents.
-The industries that are included in this indicator are: Retail Trade (NAICS 44-45); Finance and Insurance (NAICS 52); Professional, Scientific, and Technical Services (NAICS 54); Health Care and Social Assistance (NAICS 62); Arts, Entertainment, and Recreation (NAICS 71); Accommodation and Food Services (NAICS 72); and Other Services except Public Administration (NAICS 81).
+Definition: The number of businesses (both for-profit and non-profit) that provide products and services to local residents.
+The industries included in this indicator are: Retail Trade (NAICS 44-45); Finance and Insurance (NAICS 52); Professional, Scientific, and Technical Services (NAICS 54); Health Care and Social Assistance (NAICS 62); Arts, Entertainment, and Recreation (NAICS 71); Accommodation and Food Services (NAICS 72); and Other Services except Public Administration (NAICS 81).
 The primary industry reported by each business was used to determine their inclusion.